Free Filet Crochet Blanket Patterns

 The Lucky 7 Baby Blanket was designed by Jeanne Steinhilber (The Crochet Crowd) and was crocheted with Worsted Weight Yarn [4] and a 5 mm (H) crochet hook.
 This blanket is worked in rounds.

-The Little Boy Blue Blanket by Mary Jane Protus at Red Heart Yarn measures 44 inches by 45 inches.
-You will need DK weight yarn [3] and a 4 mm (G) hook to make this project.
+The Lazy Daisy Baby Blanket by Mary Jane Protus at Red Heart Yarn measures 44 inches by 45 inches.
+You will need Light Weight Yarn [3] and a 4 mm (G) hook to make this project.

 Designed by Dorianna Rivelli, this pretty Filet Butterfly Blanket was crocheted with a 6 mm (J) hook and Worsted Weight Yarn [4].
 The finished blanket measures 35 inches X 47 inches.